shridharrathore/anti-spam/README.md

 OPENAI_MAX_OUTPUT_TOKENS=256     # optional
 ```

+> Render build note: pin Python to 3.11 by committing `backend/runtime.txt` with `python-3.11.9` (already in repo).
+This avoids pydantic-core from trying to compile for Python 3.13.

 The `/api/classification` endpoint depends solely on the LLM.
 If the key is missing or the API call fails you will receive `503 Service Unavailable`.

 ## Frontend Setup